 Scenario: Run a report from the destination database after the most recent instance of a workflow has run, but the data is incomplete or incorrect.
 This scenario always requires a Relaunch.

 Search for the error(s) in the source data and the general workflow.

 Repair all discovered errors whether they occurred in the source data or the workflow itself.

 Mark as Success the failed workflow instance to remove it from the failed list.

-Scenarios: You receive automated notifications of failed workflow instances via email or Daily Digest.
-You find the failure in the Workflow Log.
+Scenario: Automated notifications of failed workflow instances via email or Daily Digest.
+Find the failure in the Workflow Log.

 Types of Errors

 Before deciding how to fix the workflow, determine the type of error:

 API / Function Error

 Source Data incorrect or incomplete because did not meet API requirements.